InTheBytes/reverse-proxy/README.md

 This was put together in a few hours.
 Some shortcomings of this proxy server is that redirects don't seem to be working properly.

+## Script Automation
+A command line (cmd) script exists to run conveniently run the microservices along with the proxy - `stacklaunch` It currently takes up to five arguments including: `restaurant`, `account`, `order`, `search`, and `swagger`

+Providing no arguments will default to opening all services, but if arguments are provided only those services will run.
+Each service will open in it's own window for tracking and debugging (and because its kind of the only way for this simple solution to work) - so not providing the specific services you want to run may be annoying.

+This command needs to be made from the reverse-proxy folder, and relies on all of the projects to be reflective of the github organization with default directory names as would be pulled from github.
+The name of the root folder is inconsequential

+Example:

+InTheBytes
+|---account-service
+|---order-service
+|---search-service
+|---restaurant-manage-service
+|---open-api-since
+|---reverse-proxy (call command here)

+*Note: There is a JVM versioning inconsistency currently that causes this script to fail for order-service and open-api with the current state of develop.
+Hotfixes are currently in place and awaiting a merge.
+Be advised

+### Possible Changes
+It would be nice to also have a script that closed all of them.
+But in the spirit of this repository, only patchy fix-it code is allowed here.